Skip to Content

 Or piano playing.

-(To wit: before I did that periscope of me playing the piano, the voices in my head said, “People who are better musicians than you will watch it.
+(To wit: before I did that video of me playing the piano, the voices in my head said, “People who are better musicians than you will watch it.
 And they will be all, “Why does she even think that’s good enough to share?”)

 Or photography.